-3. APF-Houston’s Six Strategic Foresight Activities (Foresight Model/Framework)
+3. APF-Houston’s Six Strategic Foresight Activities (Model and Framework)

 The Association of Professional Futurists (APF) is our field’s current leading professional body.
 In 2005, under the leadership of Andy Hines and Peter Bishop of the Houston Foresight MS program, the APF developed a model (or framework, as you prefer) of six activities in strategic foresight.
 These activities are explained as individual chapters in Hine’s and Bishop’s excellent Thinking About the Future: Guidelines for Strategic Foresight (2006).
 This book also includes practitioner advice crowdsourced from thirty-six professional futurists.
 The six essential foresight activities in the APF model are: